-A discussion regarding the basis for the Board of Trustees' approval of the Management Agreement for the Goldman Sachs India Equity ETF will be available in the Fund's first Form N-CSR following its launch.
+A discussion regarding the basis for the Board of Trustees' approval of the Management Agreement for each Fund in 2024 is available in the Funds' Form N-CSR dated August 31, 2024.

 FUND MANAGERS

 The individuals jointly and primarily responsible for the day-to-day management of the Fund are listed below.
 The Fund's portfolio managers' individual responsibilities may differ and may include, among other things, security selection, asset allocation, risk budgeting, selecting the composition of creation and redemption baskets, general oversight of the implementation processes and management of the Fund's portfolio.